tanmaychk/pressb-ecommerce/README.md

-# Native (A E-commerce Website)
+# Press B (A E-commerce Website)

-Native is a ecommerce website made with ReactJS, CommerceJS API , MaterialUI & Stripe.
+Press B is a ecommerce website made with ReactJS, CommerceJS API , MaterialUI & Stripe.

 ## Have a look